-I am Associate Professor of Leadership Studies at the University of Richmond where I have taught since 2005.
+I am a Professor of Leadership Studies at the University of Richmond where I have taught since 2005.
 My teaching focuses on the theory and practice of social justice, with a primary but not exclusive focus on urban communities and the City of Richmond.
-In addition to introductory leadership studies classes and the core “Justice and Civil Society” class for sophomores, I regularly offer classes on urban politics, social movements, contemporary democratic theory, American political thought, and sports and society.
+In addition to introductory leadership studies classes and the core “Justice and Civil Society” class for sophomores, I regularly offer classes on urban politics, social movements, contemporary democratic theory, American political thought, folk music and protest, and sports and society.

 My scholarship, public writing, and activism and engagement are focused on building a practical politics of social justice and deepened democracy in the United States.
 This writing and engagement ranges in scale from the relatively granular (looking at how specific policies and practices play out on the ground) to the systemic (considering how entire institutional systems could be made more effective and more just).